PoC was released for the bug revealed by the NSA

 Security experts such as Thomas Ptacek and Kenneth White have confirmed the severity and broad impact of the vulnerability, although it does not affect the Windows Update mechanism, which would make the threat a nightmare.

-In a post at on Tuesday, Kenneth White stated that he was aware that some people needed a few more days to create a PoC that exploits the CurveBall vulnerability.
+In a blog post Tuesday, Kenneth White said he knew some people needed a few more days to create a PoC that exploits the CurveBall vulnerability.

 The first to mention it was Saleem Rashid, who created a proof-of-concept to show how he can make fake TLS certificates and serve them legally.